spax021/EtonDigital/README.md

   3. Click on the login button.
 - **Expected Result:** User is redirected to ‘My storage listings’ page with all elements properly loaded.
 - **Actual Result:** User is redirected to a light blue page with no elements displayed.
-- **Note** Found with automation, if I delete "?page=1" from URL and click enter, page loads successfully
+- **Note:** Found with automation, if I delete "?page=1" from URL and click enter, page loads successfully.
+Screenshot added to Bug Screenshot folder

 #### **Bug ID:** 002
 - **Severity:** Medium